Advice & Resources

 First, you can use Schedule A to apply for advertised positions that are open to only to individuals with non-competitive eligibility.
 On USAJobs that generally means you can apply to any position-in addition to regular, publicly open positions-for which the announcement specifies that "non-competitive" or "excepted service" or "temporary" appointments are eligible.
 Note that some job announcements are open only to "certain non-competitive appointments".
 In those cases, the announcement will usually list somewhere which appointments are eligible.
 You want to look for something about Schedule A or "fellowships and related programs" or "NSEP".

-The second way to use Schedule A is in applying for jobs that are not advertised at all or are not publicly advertised.
-This means that you can actually create your own position within a department of agency, so long as you have a hiring official inside that department or agency who is willing to support you.
+The second way to use Schedule A is for hiring managers to create positions that are not advertised at all or not publicly advertised.
+If a hiring official inside a department or agency supports your candidacy, they can use Schedule A to create a job for you.

 Some important points about Schedule A: Most agencies have a limit on the number of civilian staff they may hire; however, if funds and an agency's regulations allow, a Schedule A hire may be brought on board without counting against that limit.
 Many hiring officials find this aspect of the Schedule A hiring authority especially attractive.
 At the same time, keep in mind that the department of agency must pay for a Schedule A hire, so you must be able to make a compelling case as to how you can be a unique asset to the office and you must confirm with the office that they have the money to pay for you.
 Use this advantage only as a complement to looking for a position through regular advertised postings, such as those on USAJobs.